-Use the 5-way navigation

-key ( b) to scroll up, down, left, or right through the menu system, highlight menu items, change feature settings, and play games.
+Use the 5-way navigation key (3) to scroll up, down, left, or right through the menu system, highlight menu items, change feature settings, and play games.
 Press the center select button to select a highlighted menu item.
-The center select button usually
+The center select button usually performs the same function as the right soft key (5).